 Harry Mitchell, a wealthy steel company owner (Roy Scheider) is living the life of luxury in L.A, big house, a successful attractive wife and a Jaguar XK-E sat on the drive!
-His life is put on hold when masked men blackmail him with tapes of Harry and his mistress - apparently the perfect life just wasn’t enough for Harry.
+His life is put on halt when masked men blackmail him with tapes of Harry and his mistress – apparently the perfect life just wasn’t enough for Harry.
 The men have been following his moves closely for months and have all the seedy tapes to prove it!
 They want $105,000, a drop in the ocean of what Harry brings home each year.
 Harry decides not to go to the police as his wife is involved in politics and running for office.

-Harry give's them the finger and doesn’t meet their demands, the men turn up the heat - they show Harry a new film, this time it’s his mistress tied to a chair, she is shot with Harry’s gun which they managed to retrieve from his own house, along with other possessions that would easily frame him for the murder.
+Harry decides to give them the finger and doesn’t meet their demands, the men turn up the heat – they show Harry a new film, this time it’s his mistress tied to a chair, she is shot with Harry’s gun which they managed to retrieve from his own house, along with other possessions that would easily frame him for the murder.
 Harry has no option but to yield with their requests.
 He comes clean to his wife about the affair and lets her know the situation that he’s in.
 He turns his attention to the men, there are 3, all different in nature but all are grimy low-lives hell bent on making an easy buck.

-The leader is called Alan he runs a seedy outfit, producing low brow porn which he can play at his xxx cinema, he has two partners in crime, one who runs a strip joint and another who seems to be a cold blooded killer - carrying out the dirty work for the group.
+The leader is called Alan he runs a seedy outfit, producing low brow porn which he can play at his xxx cinema, he has two partners in crime, one who runs a strip joint and another who seems to be a cold blooded killer – carrying out the dirty work the group.